redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

   ![Secrets values parameters](assets/argocd-app-params.png)

-   * then replace the secrets with the tokes you copiend from Github PAT and Quay Robot account.
+   * then replace the secrets with tokens you copiend from Github PAT and Quay Robot account.

    > :exclamation: NOTE: **on production use a Vault mechanism to manage these secrets!!!** :exclamation:

-7. Create a webhook to trigger Openshift Piplines automatically
+1. Create a webhook to trigger Openshift Piplines automatically
  * Go to https://github.com/your-org-here/rhdh-springboot-smoke-test/settings/hooks
    * Payload URL: https://webhook-spring-boot-app-el-spring-boot-app-dev.apps.your-cluster-domain.com (copy from the tekton event listener route inside the app dev namespace)
    * Content type: `application/json`